vk-cs/docs-public/docs/en/tools-for-using-services/rest-api/endpoints/endpoints.md

 In your personal account, you can view the addresses of the available API endpoints.
 The list and addresses of endpoints differ between [regions](/en/tools-for-using-services/account/concepts/regions).

 To work with VK Cloud via the API [activate API access](../enable-api).
-Read more about working with services in the section [Справка API](/ru/tools-for-using-services/api "change-lang").
+Read more about working with services in [API specification](/ru/tools-for-using-services/api "change-lang").

 ## Viewing the list of endpoints